West-DCS/MM/README.md

 # Generating a Static Lua File
 During development it is useful to dynamically load modules.
 Your server should probably not do this because this would require you to set-up MM.
 Your server should be as simple as possible and your production .miz file should statically load MM with one mission trigger.
-You have to options with MM: you can generate a lua file that contains all your code, or you can generate a lua file that loads the code from your repository.
+You have two options with MM: you can generate a lua file that contains all your code, or you can generate a lua file that loads the code from your repository.
 To do this we will use `freeze`.

 Generate one file with entire code: